-I paid 35 dollars to get ten staples out of my head at the walk in clinic by a real ER doctor.
-He was just working at the walk in clinic that day.
+I paid 35 dollars to get ten staples out of my head at the walk in the clinic by a real ER doctor.
+He was just working at the walk-in clinic that day.

-But lets say you get a 300 dollar a month plan, from Blue cross that is a good plan and not bad.
-In a company you have to pay a part of your own insurance anyway.
+But let us say you get a 300 dollar a month plan, from Blue cross that is a good plan and not bad.
+In a company, you have to pay a part of your own insurance anyway.
 And is the marginal cost worth the stress.

 A salaried position Vs. being a Consultant your choice, just be open to the idea there might be more to life than your boss and his budget.
 Bing a consultant is another option at least they will pay you for those hours and they let you work from home often or at the office. you can run a salary calculator or compassion all day long but being a freelancer gives you economic freedom.